Last Updated: July 15, 2021

 Whether reading a regular Bible or a study Bible, it is important to put your faith in God.
 Do not be distracted by the notes and commentary, focus instead on your relationship with our living God.
 The best thing is to use those notes as a tool in your reading and understanding the scriptures.

-Here are the Best Bibles for Young Adults we’ll be reviewing:
+Here are the Best Study Bibles we’ll be reviewing:

 What is a Study Bible?

 A study Bible is a special edition of the Bible that comes with extra features.
-Some of those features include verse-by-verse breakdowns, discussion questions, and extra-wide margins for note-taking.
+Some of those features include verse-by-verse breakdowns, discussion questions, and extra-wide margins for note-taking or Bible journaling.
 It is a book that offers additional references and explanatory notes printed along with the text of Scripture.
 Many study Bibles include footnotes with cross-references or very brief notes that may clarify the definition of a word.